 Suracy: Best customer service

 If you value customer service, put Suracy (known as AmVenture until 2019) at the top of your list.
-The company has a nearly five-star rating on Consumer Affairs2—much higher than Hiscox, which averages just one star on the same site.3 While Suracy focuses on church insurance, it offers workers comp insurance for small businesses too.
+The company has a nearly five-star rating on Consumer Affairs2—much higher than Hiscox, which averages just over three stars on the same site.3 While Suracy focuses on church insurance, it offers workers comp insurance for small businesses too.
 And no matter what type of business you own or organization you’re a part of, Suracy offers the following benefits for you and your injured workers:

 - Focus on small to medium-sized businesses